Knowledge-Driven Hybrid SSD Management Enhanced by Fine-Tuned LLMs: Experimental Results

+$\bullet${ Vary the SSD size:} We conduct experiments with SSD settings of different sizes using prn\_0 as a sample trace and the results are shown in Figure~\ref{sentivity} (a).
+As shown, the performance improvement slightly declines as SSD capacity increases.
+This is because larger SSDs accommodate more data, leading to fewer GC and mode conversion operations and thus less optimization potential.

-$\bullet${ Vary the iteration times:} We conduct experiments with different iteration numbers and the results are shown in Figure~\ref{vary} (a) and (b).
-The results demonstrate that increasing the number of iterations generally improves system performance, with the average execution time decreasing by 18.31\%.
-Significant performance gains in the smaller number of iterations are observed as key parameters are refined to better align with workload characteristics.
-Beyond eight iterations, the rate of improvement begins to diminish, reflecting a plateau in performance gains.
+$\bullet${ Vary the tuning iterations:} We conduct experiments with different tuning iteration numbers and the results are shown in Figure~\ref{sentivity} (b).
+As shown, increasing the number of iterations generally improves system performance, with the average throughput increasing by 32.67\%.
+Most gains occur in the early iterations as key parameters are rapidly aligned with workload characteristics, while improvements beyond 8 iterations gradually level off.

-$\bullet${ Vary the temperature of model:} We investigate the impact of temperature by conducting experiments with temperatures ranging from 0.0 to 0.6.
-As shown in Figure~\ref{vary} (c) and (d), lower temperatures (e.g., 0.0) lead to more deterministic outputs, stabilizing configuration selection and reducing execution time and write amplification.
-Conversely, higher temperatures (e.g., 0.6) enhance the ability of LLMs to explore alternative configurations, enabling adaptive tuning for rapidly changing workloads, resulting in an average improvement of 11.08\%.
+$\bullet${ Vary the temperature of model:} We evaluate the effect of temperature settings from 0.0 to 0.6, as shown in Figure~\ref{sentivity}(c).
+Lower temperatures produce more deterministic outputs, stabilizing configuration selection and increasing throughput.
+In contrast, higher temperatures improve exploration of alternative configurations, yielding an average performance gain of 7.74\%.

-$\bullet${ Vary the SSD size:} We conduct experiments with SSD settings of different sizes and the results are shown in Figure~\ref{vary} (e) and (f).
-We used prn\_0 as a sample trace and prewritten 70\% of the data to SSD before writing.
-As shown, the advantage of the proposed strategy decreases with increasing SSD capacity.
-This occurs because larger SSDs accommodate more data, reducing the frequency of GC and mode conversions.
-Consequently, this lowers the complexity of space management, leaving less room for optimization.

-$\bullet${ Performance on mixed traces:} We execute three traces (i.e., hm\_0, prn\_0, and usr\_0) sequentially to verify performance, with every 10 million writes considered as one iteration, and the results are shown in Figure~\ref{vary} (g) and (h).
-The experimental results show that in the initial iterations, parameter adjustments lead to significant performance improvements.
-As the access patterns of the mixed trace change, performance fluctuations occur, with effective adjustments made in the subsequent iterations.